thenerdery/dot-net-standards/git.md

 under source control.

-This alleviates merge conflicts when pulling compiled code down, and keeps one developer’s personal preferences for settings from beoming the defaults for everyone.
+This alleviates merge conflicts when pulling compiled code down, and keeps one developer’s personal preferences for settings from becoming the defaults for everyone.

-In the general case, the nuget packages folder SHOULD NOT be kept in source control.
+In the general case, the NuGet packages folder SHOULD NOT be kept in source control.
 However, in some unique deployment scenarios or due to client infrastructure requirements, this recommendation can be ignored on a project by project basis.
 Be sure to mention it in the README so someone doesn't delete the